kyungrae/study/designing-data-intensive-applications/part2.md

 #### Reading Your Own Writes

-***Read-after-write consistency***, also known as read-your-writes consistency. is a guarantee that if the use reload the page, they will always see any updates they submitted themselves.
+***Read-after-write consistency*** is a guarantee that if the use reload the page, they will always see any updates they submitted themselves.
 To implement read-after-write consistency, You have some way of knowing whether something might have been modified, without actually querying it: authorization, last update time or timestamp.
 Another complication arises when the same user is accessing your service from multiple devices.
 In this case you may want to provide ***cross-device read-after consistency***.